lokeshvijay7/3d-solar-system/README.md

 - **🎨 Beautiful Design**: Modern Material Design principles
 - **♿ Accessibility**: Keyboard navigation and screen reader support

-This simulation serves as an excellent educational tool for:

-- **🏫 Astronomy Classes**: Visual representation of planetary motion
-- **👨‍🏫 Science Education**: Interactive learning about our solar system
-- **🔬 Physics Demonstration**: Orbital mechanics and gravitational effects
-- **🎓 STEM Learning**: Combining science, technology, and mathematics
-- **👥 Public Outreach**: Engaging way to share space science knowledge

 ### Learning Outcomes
 Students and users will understand:
 - Relative sizes and distances of planets